 Providing a safe work environment for our employees has always been a top priority for our board of directors (the "Board") and management team.
-In 2015, we enhanced safety with the implementation of state-of-the-art dust extraction systems at the FSJ Mill and the Site II Mackenzie Mill to help further provide our employees with a safer working environment and industry-leading air quality.
-In 2016, we further enhanced the extraction system at our Site II Mackenzie Mill to integrate with a capital upgrade in the sawmill.
-We also developed and implemented a Project Safety Plan to provide clear communication on safety requirements, processes and expectations, and which includes, among other things, a requirement that contractors provide reasonable assurances to us that requisite safety requirements are met.
-We believe that a result of this initiative, among others, was that our capital upgrades at the Site II Mackenzie Mill in 2016 were completed without a recordable incident.
+In 2015, for example, we enhanced safety with the implementation of state-of-the-art dust extraction systems at the FSJ Mill and the Site II Mackenzie Mill to help further provide our employees with a safer working environment and industry-leading air quality, and in 2016, we further enhanced the extraction system at our Site II Mackenzie Mill to integrate with a capital upgrade at the mill.
+We also developed and implemented a project safety plan to provide clear communication on safety requirements, processes and expectations, and which includes a requirement that contractors provide reasonable assurances to us that requisite safety requirements are met.

-Our focus on safety and workplace hazard mitigation is not limited to capital projects, but also includes continual reinforcement of workplace safety with all of our employees, participation in an industry task force committed to improving safety in the workplace and commitment of increased resources to enhance safety leadership, safety innovation and maintenance.
-In addition, we engage an external auditor each year to conduct an audit of the safety programs at the FSJ Mill and the Site II Mackenzie Mill as part of the Certificate of Recognition program offered by WorkSafeBC.
+Our focus on safety and workplace hazard mitigation also includes continual reinforcement of workplace safety with all of our employees, participation in an industry task force committed to improving safety in the workplace and commitment of increased resources to enhance safety leadership, safety innovation and maintenance.
+In addition, we engage an external auditor each year to conduct an audit of the safety programs at our British Columbia mills as part of the Certificate of Recognition program offered by WorkSafeBC.

-The construction and commissioning phases of the Bioenergy Plant, which encompassed a period of approximately 560 days (or approximately 397,000 person-hours), were completed without any lost time accidents.
-The Bioenergy Plant maintains a high level of safety performance, and did not record any workplace lost time incidents in 2016.
-Conifex was recertified by the British Columbia Forest Safety Council (the "BCFSC") as a "Safe Company" in 2016.
+The Mackenzie Power Plant maintains a high level of safety performance, and did not record any workplace lost time incidents in 2017.
+Conifex was recertified by the British Columbia Forest Safety Council (the "BCFSC") as a "Safe Company" in 2017.

-We require all contractors we engage to carry out activities on our licence areas to meet the standards we establish for our own operations.
-Prior to entering into any contractual agreements, we further generally require that contractors register and achieve certification as a "Safe Company" with the BCFSC, and we require them to remain in good standing for the term of the agreement.
+We require all contractors that we engage to meet the standards we establish for our own operations.
+Prior to entering into any contractual agreements, we further require that contractors register and achieve certification as a "Safe Company" with the BCFSC, and we require them to remain in good standing for the term of the agreement.

-At the El Dorado Mill, our Environment, Health and Safety Manager is responsible for ensuring compliance with job site safety standards during the construction phase of the El Dorado Project and compliance with applicable environmental, health and safety regulations.
+At the El Dorado Mill, our Environment, Health and Safety Manager was responsible for ensuring compliance with job site safety standards during the construction phase of the El Dorado Project and compliance with applicable environmental, health and safety regulations, and has led the establishment of a safety committee and efforts to comply with applicable environmental, health and safety regulations as we transitioned to operations at the mill